back280/IO-SoSe-2015-flip-board/README.md

 ###The chladni plate
 ![](images/2015_09_28_BIlder_Github_1920x10804.png)
-The chladni device is a sand covered metal plate that makes frequnencies visible through vibration.
-Depending on which frequency, the sands starts to create certain pattern.
+The chladni device is a sand covered metal plate that makes frequencies visible through vibration.
+Depending on the frequency response, the sands starts to create certain pattern.
 The closer the viewer approaches, the higher the frequency.

 ###The led mirror
 ![](images/2015_09_28_BIlder_Github_1920x10805.png)
 The viewers silhouette and movement will be mirrored by a led matrix.

-###Ecth a sketch
+###Etch a sketch
 ![](images/2015_09_28_BIlder_Github_1920x10806.png)
-The etching device will follow viewers movement.
+The sketch device will follow the viewers movement (left, right, far, near) and etch it on a board.

 ###The pan flute
 ![](images/2015_09_28_BIlder_Github_1920x10807.png)